Introduction

 There are two primary parts of tiCrypt: the front end and the back end.

 The front end is the UX and user-facing portion of the tiCrypt software.
-The back-end is the esoterical system admin portion of the tiCrypt software.
+The back-end is the admin esoterical system portion of the tiCrypt software.

 Cryptography, by definition, is the study of secure techniques that allow only the sender and intended recipient of a message to view the contents.

 The receiver can then decrypt the message using the key.
-The issue with this method is that if a third party intercepts the message and symmetric key before it gets to the receiver, they can decrypt the message.
+The issue with this method is that if a third party intercepts the message and the symmetric key before it gets to the receiver, they can decrypt the message.

 It is simply not safe enough.